Tag: Greek grapes

 Leaf ID notes

-• Status: rare indigenous Greek red grape.
+• Status: indigenous Greek red wine grape.

 Viticulture notes